-Since graduating from the Harvard Business School in 1989, Bill has worked in the media and entertainment industry in NY and London, specializing in launching and running consumer products businesses across multi-media platforms, building brands, and maximizing sales.
+Since graduating from the Harvard Business School in 1989, Bill Gaden (President, Concord Music Publishing, North America) has worked in the media and entertainment industry in NY and London, specializing in launching and running consumer products businesses across multi-media platforms, building brands, and maximizing sales.
 He has held senior positions at BMG Records, BBC Worldwide, Simon & Schuster, Golden Books, and The Estate of Leonard Bernstein.
 Mr. Gaden began his career at Manufacturers Hanover Trust, after graduating Magna Cum Laude from Hamilton College.
-He joined The Rodgers & Hammerstein Organization in 2005, which was acquired by Imagem in 2009.
+He joined The Rodgers & Hammerstein Organization in 2005, which was acquired by Concord Music in 2017.

-Michelle Yaroshko (Director, Professional Theater Licensing) joined R&H after spending 5 years as the Associate Producer of the world famous Radio City Rockettes.
-For the 15 years prior Michelle worked around the country as a Performer, Choreographer and Director.
-As a professional licensor, Michelle now has the pleasure of revisiting many of the same regional and summer stock theaters in which she performed in over 60 productions.
+Michelle Yaroshko (Vice President, Theatrical Licensing) joined R&H in 2006 after spending 5 years as Associate Producer of the Radio City Rockettes and 15 years as a professional actor, choreographer and director.
+In her current position as Vice President of Theatrical Licensing, Michelle oversees R&H’s professional, amateur and concert licensing departments and has the pleasure of revisiting many of the same regional and summer stock theatres in which she performed in over 60 productions.

-Christina Ritter (Manager of Amateur Licensing) Christina has been a member of the R&H Team since August of 2004, Manager of a staff of 4, Christina is responsible for the operation of R&H Amateur Theatrical department.
+Christina Ritter (Director, Amateur Theatrical Licensing) Christina has been a member of the R&H Team since August of 2004, Manager of a staff of 3, Christina is responsible for the operation of R&H Amateur Theatrical department.
 Customers should contact Christina with any questions related to Licensing an Amateur production, checking the status of an existing amateur account, competition request, and any other questions relating to amateur rights.

-Lissi Larisa Borshman (Amateur Theatricals Representative) has been a member of the R&H Theatricals team since January 2005.
-In her role as Amateur Theatricals Representative Lisi is here to help with any of your post booking inquiries including billing (outstanding balances, purchase orders, assistance filling out your W-9), contract terms and other questions regarding the production you have booked.
+Lissi Larisa Borshman (Coordinator, Amateur Theatrical Licensing) has been a member of the R&H Theatricals team since January 2005.
+In her role as an Amateur Theatrical Representative, Lisi is here to help with any of your post booking inquiries including billing (outstanding balances, purchase orders, assistance filling out your W-9), contract terms and other questions regarding the production you have booked.

-Robin Sandusky (Amateur Theatricals Representative) joined the R&H Team in May, 2011, following her tenure as a licensing agent with Samuel French Inc. A native of Johnstown, PA, she earned her bachelor’s degree in Theatre Arts from Bethany College.
+Robin Pomatto (Coordinator, Amateur Theatrical Licensing) joined the R&H Team in May, 2011, following her tenure as a licensing agent with Samuel French Inc. A native of Johnstown, PA, she earned her bachelor’s degree in Theatre Arts from Bethany College.
 She holds an MFA in Musical Theatre Writing from New York University’s prestigious Tisch School of the Arts, and is currently developing a number of projects as both a playwright and a book writer/lyricist.
 As a lifelong admirer of the Rodgers & Hammerstein canon, she is happy to share her enthusiasm and musical theatre knowledge with you.
 Feel free to contact Robin regarding your perusal requests, bookings, and shipments.